 Maria teaches at Sydney Conservatorium and UNSW, adjudicates various competitions including Sydney Eisteddfod and the Palladian Cup at Sydney University and recorded the set works for the AMEB Violin Series 9.

-She graduated from Sydney Conservatorium of Music with High Distinction and as Student of the Year.
-She received the Queen Elizabeth II Silver Jubilee Trust Award to further her studies in Vienna.
+As a 10-year-long student of leading pedagogue Alice Waten, she graduated from Sydney Conservatorium of Music with High Distinction and as Student of the Year.
+She received the Queen Elizabeth II Silver Jubilee Trust Award to further her studies in Vienna with Alban Berg Quartet Primarius Günther Pichler.
 There she was the recipient of the Alban Berg Quartet Foundation Award.